-I am Assistant Professor in the departments of Public Administration and Policy and Political Science at the University of Georgia.
+I am Assistant Professor in the departments of Public Administration and Policy and Political Science at the University of Georgia and am excited to be one of the newest members of the Georgia Informatics Institute.
 Prior to joining the faculty at UGA I was a data science fellow at the UC Berkeley School of Information and Democracy Fellow at the Harvard University John F. Kennedy School of Government.

 - Statistics of Causal Inference and Design of Experiments